 Now select the Make a clone task while the peak evaluation is selected, thus creating a new peak evaluation, which contains the same details as its original one, but editable.

 After cloning, a second peak evalution appears on the left, at the database tree.

-For the sake of clearer further explanations, we changed its name to '2nd Peak evaluation'.
+For the sake of clearer further explanations, we changed its name to 2nd Peak evaluation.

 Open this new evaluation, and check the problematic 59keV region.

-The problem may be evident at once: the automatic fit incorrectly included part of the background in the peak.
+The problem is immediately apparent: the automatic fit incorrectly included part of the background in the peak.